 Study Participants

 Study participants were enrolled in a pilot study aimed to examine vaping initiation and its respiratory effects among youth in Colorado.
 Adolescent participants completed focus groups on reasons for vaping initiation and confidential surveys on their vaping use.
 Adolescents from high schools in Pueblo, Aurora and Denver were enrolled in this pilot study.
-Specifically, youth aged 12 to 17 were eligible as participants.
+Specifically, youth aged 12 to 17 years were eligible as participants.
 Written informed consent was obtained from each of the participants.
 We used Research Electronic Data Capture (REDCap) to securely enter and store data.
 The Institutional Review Board at the University of Colorado Anschutz Medical Campus approved the current study.

 Vape use (or vaping) variable definition.